 Intelligent information and communication technologies on public roads: we make it happen

 Intelligent information and communication technologies play an important role in road traffic.
 Examples include systems that warn the driver of a vehicle beforehand of weather conditions, hazardous situations or traffic jams – as well as systems that support actual driving tasks.
 The impact of these information and communication technologies is set to grow apace in the near future.
-These Intelligent Transport Systems (ITS) as they are called, offer road users and road authorities ways to deal with vehicles on public roads more safely and more intelligently.
+The connected automated vehicles as they are called, offer road users and road authorities ways to deal with vehicles on public roads more safely and more intelligently.
 These systems also enable sustainable environmental management.Click here to watch the video on You Tube

 Practical experience on public roads

 Gaining practical experience with intelligent technologies is permitted on public roads in the Netherlands.
-New regulations came into force on 1 July 2015 whereby it is now legal (under certain conditions) to take Intelligent Transport Systems and automated vehicle systems out on the public roads.More information on:
+New regulations came into force on 1 July 2015 whereby it is now legal (under certain conditions) to take Connected automated vehicle systems out on the public roads.More information on: